How to Warm Up Your Twitter Account Before Outreach

 The follow/unfollow strategy died years ago.
 X now heavily penalizes:

-- Following large numbers of accounts and unfollowing when they don't follow back
+- Following large numbers of accounts and unfollowing when they do not follow back

 - Rapid fluctuations in your following count